ECONOMIC DEVELOPMENT INITIATIVES FUND

 Initiatives Fund (EDIF) in Fiscal Years 2014 and 2015

-will be the Kansas Department of Commerce, the Kansas Department of
+are the Kansas Department of Commerce, the Kansas Department of

 |DEPARTMENT OF ADMINISTRATION